gabyx/ApproxMVBB/README.md

 **Note:**
-To run the test in high-performance mode (needs lots of ram), which tests also points clouds of 140 million points and some polygonal statue ``lucy.txt`` succesfully you need to set the cmake variable ``ApproxMVBB_TESTS_HIGH_PERFORMANCE`` to ``ON`` and additionally initialize the submodule ``additional`` and unzip the files:
+To run the test in high-performance mode (needs lots of ram), which tests also points clouds of 140 million points and some polygonal statue ``lucy.txt`` successfully you need to set the cmake variable ``ApproxMVBB_TESTS_HIGH_PERFORMANCE`` to ``ON`` and additionally initialize the submodule ``additional`` and unzip the files: